ploomber/ploomber/doc/user-guide/jupyter.rst

 Jupyter and Exploratory Data Analysis
 =====================================

-Scripts go through a cell injection process that replaces the original upstream variable (which only contains names for dependencies) with a dictionary that maps these names to output files, so you can use them as inputs in the current task.
+Scripts and notebooks go through a cell injection process that replaces the original upstream variable (which only contains names for dependencies) with a dictionary that maps these names to output files so you can use them as inputs in the current task.

 For example if a Python script (``task.py``) declares the following dependency: